JKSH/LQ-Bindings/README.md

 * QWinThumbnailToolButton cannot be applied to non-Qt windows, such as LabVIEW front panels.

-* After you start and stop the engine, QWinThumbnailToolButton no longer emits any signals when you click on it.
-    * Workaround: Restart LabVIEW.

 * There are a few small memory leaks, which will persist until you close LabVIEW.